 Once you get your RC instance up and running, the fun part begins.
 Configuration.
-Luckily to run a Live chat feature (omnichannel from this point forward) is not that complicated.
+Luckily running a Live chat feature (omnichannel from this point forward) is not that complicated.

 So what are we talking about here?
 Well, Live Chat is an option that will allow you to expose your RC instance inside a web-based widget and allow your site visitors to engage with you directly in case they need assistance, or simply that they have some questions.

 You have seen this solution many times.
 It's the "chat" icon, usually in the bottom right-hand corner.
 Clicking on it and entering your name will initiate a chat with a support member (agent).
 This is exactly what RC Omnichannel feature offers.